Hand Knotted vs Hand Tufted Carpet — What Is the Difference?

 Is a hand tufted carpet worth buying?

 Absolutely yes — for most Indian homebuyers, hand-tufted carpets are the optimal choice.
-They offer genuine artisan craftsmanship at a price point (₹6,000–₹40,000 for standard sizes) that makes quality handmade floor coverings accessible.
+They offer genuine artisan craftsmanship at accessible price points, making quality handmade floor coverings realistic for any home.
 A well-made hand-tufted carpet from Bhadohi will serve a typical Indian family for 15–20 years with basic maintenance.

 How can I tell if a carpet is hand knotted or hand tufted?